Transforming a Period Property in Plymouth

 I chose a soft, neutral backdrop with warm undertones to make the rooms feel brighter without losing warmth.

-Styling Tip: In period homes, off-whites and gentle creams work beautifully with original features like cornicing and woodwork.
+Styling Tip: In period homes, off-whites and gentle creams work beautifully with original features like cornicing and woodwork, but don’t be afraid to use bold dark colours, make the most of those high ceilings and be brave!

 Restoring & Highlighting Period Features